kosl/ihipp-examples/docs/week3.md

 ~~~c
 MPI_ANY_TAG
 ~~~
-allowin us to receive a message having any tag.
+allowing us to receive a message having any tag.

 ### MPI_Status and MPI_Probe
 MPI_Status is a struct that contains important information such as the following